namanhz/bayesevolve/README.md

 ## Acknowledgments

+### Inspiration & Teaching

-- **Prof Kerrie Mengersen** for the inspiring Bayesian lectures in Hanoi (2025)
+- **Prof Kerrie Mengersen** (Queensland University of Technology) — This project was inspired by her Bayesian computation lectures delivered in Hanoi (2025).
+Her pedagogical approach to explaining MCMC methods and their historical evolution forms the conceptual backbone of this application.

+### Mathematical Foundations & Algorithm References

+The algorithms and equations implemented in this application are based on the following foundational works:

+- **Metropolis-Hastings Algorithm** — Metropolis, N., Rosenbluth, A.W., Rosenbluth, M.N., Teller, A.H., & Teller, E. (1953). *Equation of State Calculations by Fast Computing Machines*.
+The Journal of Chemical Physics, 21(6), 1087-1092.
+Extended by Hastings, W.K.
+(1970).

+- **Gibbs Sampling** — Geman, S., & Geman, D. (1984). *Stochastic Relaxation, Gibbs Distributions, and the Bayesian Restoration of Images*.
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 6(6), 721-741.

+- **Hamiltonian Monte Carlo** — Neal, R.M.
+(2011). *MCMC Using Hamiltonian Dynamics*.
+Handbook of Markov Chain Monte Carlo, Chapter 5.
+The Leapfrog integrator implementation follows the Störmer-Verlet scheme as described in this work.

+- **Variational Inference & ELBO** — Blei, D.M., Kucukelbir, A., & McAuliffe, J.D.
+(2017). *Variational Inference: A Review for Statisticians*.
+Journal of the American Statistical Association, 112(518), 859-877.

-- **Stan Development Team** for pedagogical materials on HMC
+- **Stan Development Team** — For their excellent documentation on HMC tuning, mass matrix adaptation, and numerical stability considerations.
-- **David Blei** for foundational work on variational inference

-### Development Note
+### Development

-The mathematical logic and algorithms (MCMC, HMC) were synthesized from Prof. Kerrie Mengersen's lectures and independent research.
-The web interface and interactive visualizations were implemented with the assistance of AI coding tools.
+The mathematical logic and algorithms (MCMC, Gibbs, HMC, Variational Inference) were synthesized from Prof. Kerrie Mengersen's lectures, the references above, and independent research.
+The web interface and interactive visualizations were implemented with the assistance of AI coding tools (Windsurf/Cascade).

 ---

+*Developed by Nam Anh Le*
 *Last Updated: December 2025*